tchan90/Espresso_Etc_v2/README.md

 - Scroll reveal feature added to the top navigation bar when window reduced
 - Lightbox feature added to the gallery images
 - SASS implemented
-- Some small changes to the stylings
+- Some minor changes to the stylings
 - Email address removed from nodemailer and replaced with a dummy address, so submitting the form won't work.

 ### Image source